Suor/flaws/README.rst

 - parentheses in if, while
 - for list.append -> list.extend
 - not using negative indexing, i.e. arr[len(arr)-1]
+- not using built-in functions properly (_popget)
+- passing defaults to functions, i.e. some_dict.get(key, None)

 Type inference and stuff: